When tax season arrives, one of the most common questions is: How much should I pay my tax preparer?

 Under the Tax Cuts and Jobs Act (TCJA), the ability to deduct tax preparation fees has changed.
 Since 2018, these fees are no longer deductible for most taxpayers.
 However, self-employed individuals can still deduct these fees as a business expense.

-Eligibility for Deductions
+Eligibility for Tax Deductions

-Tips to Minimize Your Tax Preparation Fees
+Financial Strategies to Minimize Tax Preparation Fees

 Get an Estimate